EG-ResearchAndDevelopment/code_standards/07_SQL_naming_convention.md

       ,[DatumUraCET] AS date_time
       ,[TransfomatorSID] AS tp
   FROM [DW_Star].[dbo].[FactKrivuljeNMC]
-  where TransformatorskaPostajaSID= 419 and DatumVeljavnostiCETID >= '2021-06-01' and DatumVeljavnostiCETID <= '2023-06-01'
+  WHERE TransformatorskaPostajaSID= 419 and DatumVeljavnostiCETID >= '2021-06-01' and DatumVeljavnostiCETID <= '2023-06-01'

 #formated for python:
 SELECT